 The 2006 Saint Joseph's Hospital IMP (Area 7 Cornwall Park Neighborhood) allows approximately 500,000 SF of additional development and the hospital-medical complex along the Squalicum-Birchwood corridor is characteristically different than the surrounding residential neighborhood.
-The SJHIMP requires additional sidewalks and bicycle routes internal to the hospital campus, WTA transit service is available, and PeaceHealth has implemented a robust Commute Trip Reduction (CTR) program employing multiple transportation demand management strategies for employees on the St. Joseph Hospital campus.
+The 2006 SJH IMP requires additional sidewalks and bicycle routes internal to the hospital campus, WTA transit service is available, and PeaceHealth has implemented a robust Commute Trip Reduction (CTR) program employing multiple transportation demand management strategies for employees on the St. Joseph Hospital campus.
+In 2012, PeaceHealth staff met with City staff to discuss their intent to update the 2006 SJH IMP.
+When SJH updates the IMP, a Type 1A "Institutional" CSA should be created to encompass the SJH campus and land immediately surrounding this institutional focal point.
+This would also require reconfiguration of adjacent CSA boundaries and may require significant staff time to develop.

-Continued Refinement of Multimodal Transportation Concurrency Methodology
+> Continued Refinement of Multimodal Transportation Concurrency Methodology